salecharohit/s4cpbook/docs/chapter0-the-setup/domain-setup.md

 # 0.2 Domain Setup

-For running this course we will need a Top-Level Domain name or a Sub-Domain whose NameServers are in your control.
+For running this course we will need a **Top-Level Domain** name or a **Sub-Domain** whose NameServers are in your control.
 If you donot have a domain , I'd recommend to buy it from any public Domain Registrar.
 If you already have a domain, then you can simply add a sub-domain and continue with this course.

 For the purpose of this course,I purchased a domain called `s4cp.com` and will be using the same for all examples.
 You are expected to use your own domain/sub-domain by simply replacing it with `s4cp.com`

 :::danger Domain or Sub-Domain

-Follow any one of the below setup and not both, depending on what you'd wish to use, either a domain or a sub-domain.
+Follow any one of the below setup and not both, depending on what you'd wish to use, either a top-level domain or a sub-domain.
 Also, please ensure you've completed the [AWS Setup](/docs/chapter0-the-setup/aws-setup.md#) page prior to moving ahead with this page.

 :::